 Under the Company's By-Laws and North Carolina law, Common Shares represented at the meeting by proxy for any purpose will be deemed present for quorum purposes for the remainder of the meeting.
 Directors will be elected by the vote of a plurality of the votes cast by the Common Shares entitled to vote in the election, provided that a quorum is present.
 Accordingly, Common Shares which are present at the meeting for any other purpose but which are not voted in the election of directors will not affect the election of the candidates receiving a plurality of the votes cast by the Common Shares entitled to vote in the election at the meeting.
 All other proposals to come before the meeting require a plurality of the votes cast regarding the proposal.

-Accordingly, abstentions, broker non-votes and Common Shares which are present at the meeting for any other purpose but which are not voted on a particular proposal will not affect the outcome of the vote on the proposal unless the North Carolina Business Corporation Act requires that the proposal be approved by a greater number of affirmative votes than a plurality of the votes cast.
+Accordingly, abstentions, broker non-votes and Common Shares which are present at the meeting for any other purpose but which are not voted on a particular proposal will not affect the outcome of the vote on the proposal unless the North Carolina Business Corporation Act requires that the proposal be approved by the affirmative vote of a percentage of the votes entitled to be cast on the proposal.